 Does anyone else feel the anxiety in the air?
 What will happen once we all go back to living our lives again?
 Will people hug?
 What is life going to look like after isolation?
 Am I the only one who is asking these questions?

 Before Covid 19, (I guess that’s the way we’ll be talking about everything now.
 Before and after the pandemic changed the whole world) I went to see Frozen II with my daughter and her two girls.
 It was an exceptional movie.
 I was surprised by the themes of living more in tune with nature and the nature of who we are.
 Usually I hate movies that manipulate with environmental propaganda.
 Frozen II goes deeper than the environment.
-It speaks to the true nature of each of us, the elemenal, deeper, wilder part of us that we all know exists, but we tend to ignore that part of ourselves.
+It speaks to the true nature of each of us, the elemenal, deeper, wilder part of us that we all know exists, but have a tendancy to ignore.

 Covid 19 is a threat to someone like me.
 I will be sixty-five in a couple of days and I am asthmatic, so the thought of someone coughing their Covid bugs on me brings low level terror into a small part of my mind.
 The rest of my mind says “chill.”
 The funny thing is, because I’m asthmatic I often cough, when there’s pollen in the air, or if someone is burning off.
 It’s funny because I see people ducking and dodging to get away from me just in case I’m contagious.
 Pot, kettle people.

 My birthday this year will be an epic fail.
-Last year was a fail because I had bronchial asthma and was bed-ridden.
+Last year was a fail because I had a chest infection for the whole of May.
 This year, it’s an iso birthday where I will suck it up and be thankful that I haven’t lost anyone and I am still here to celebrate another birthday.
-Gratitude is the new atttitude. (sarcasm alert)

 Will we ever be normal again?
 What is normal?
 Certainly it wasn’t risking death with a hug.
 Elsa takes up the challenge in Frozen II and goes into the unknown led by a secret siren who is calling her to leave her comfort zone.
 She has to embrace the elements of Earth, Wind, Fire and Water which is pretty cool.
 Spoiler alert, the Water one turns out to be a horse, which I loved.